 Just four simple components bring about incredible leadership.
 Inspiration, training, accountability and reward, on an ongoing basis, allow you to be the leader everyone wants to follow.

 The Circle of Successful Leadership is a simple and powerful tool that creates amazing teams and lends itself to leadership equipping simply when followed.
-Note that inspiration Leaderstarts the process.
+Note that inspiration starts the process.
 Inspiration inspires.
 This means it lifts people up, causes them to believe better, to believe more.

 Inspiration occurs when a mere four activities takes place.